Discover the Lockdown Browser: Guide to Its Features and Privacy

 AI proctoring (automated proctoring)This is a top-notch fully automated proctoring technology.
 AI-powered software can verify examinee identity, invigilate video and audio feed through the webcam, and red-flag any dishonest activities without any human intervention.
 It’s a win-win solution for both educators and examinees.
 The first ones can cut their administrative costs while the latter ones can take exams anywhere and at any suitable time.

 As for the drawbacks, AI proctoring implies that all cases are addressed only after the testing session.
 Moreover, the software can miss some fraudulent actions or mistakenly accuse students of cheating.

 Live proctoring via Zoom/G-Meet/MS teams, etc.As it follows from its name, live proctoring implies a live proctor who monitors the authentication of the students and the examination session itself via video and audio provided by webcam and microphone.
 This proctoring type is very similar to the class-based exams.
-The only difference is that the students can take a test in a more comfortable environment.
+The only difference is that the students can take a test in a more comfortable testing environment.